mchav/mchav.github.io/_posts/2025-07-17-benchmarking-haskell-dataframes.md

 title: Benchmarking Haskell dataframes against Python dataframes
 ---

 I've been working on a dataframe implementation in Haskell for about a year now.
 While my focus has been on ergonomics the question of performance has inevitably come up.
-I haven't made significant performance investments it's probably good to stop and think
+I haven't made significant performance investments but I thought it might be worth snapshotting the performance to establish a baseline.

 ## A benchmark for the impatient